TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-application-provisioning-support-troubleshoot-content-map.md

 ## **Recommended steps**

-You should always start by finding the setup tutorial specific to setting up provisioning for your application.
-Then follow those steps to configure both the app and Azure AD to create the provisioning connection.
-A list of app tutorials can be found at [List of Tutorials on How to Integrate SaaS Apps with Azure Active Directory](https://docs.microsoft.com/azure/active-directory/saas-apps/tutorial-list).
+1. Find the tutorial specific to setting up provisioning for your application.
+Review this [List of Tutorials on How to Integrate SaaS Apps with Azure Active Directory](https://docs.microsoft.com/azure/active-directory/saas-apps/tutorial-list).

-- [Known issues](https://docs.microsoft.com/azure/active-directory/app-provisioning/known-issues) to be aware of when working with app provisioning.
-- [Provisioning reports](https://docs.microsoft.com/azure/active-directory/reports-monitoring/concept-provisioning-logs?context=/azure/active-directory/app-provisioning/context/app-provisioning-context) in the Azure Active Directory portal (preview)
+2. Follow the tutorial to configure the app and Azure AD to create the provisioning connection.

-**I'm having problems configuring user provisioning to an application**
+### I'm having problems configuring user provisioning to an application

 The following documents can help you to resolve some of the most common issues in this category.